 If you are tracing your Civil War-era ancestors, however, we'll likely be of little use.
 Please try other web sites, like those dedicated to genealogy, for that kind of thing.

 For more general Civil War questions, go ahead and ask, but we may not be the best source.
 There are many other fine references on the Web.
-Some of the best of these may be found on the Sources page.
+Some of the best of these may be found on the Bibliography page.

 This is a non-commercial web site created and operating specifically for research and educational purposes.
 Our use of excerpts from copyrighted works, with appropriate credit for their creators, is reasonably believed to fall within the provisions of fair use as provided under US copyright law.